matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 New additions to the team require 100% consent from the current team members.
 Membership has to be formally proposed by someone already on the Spec Core Team.

-Members can be removed from the team if >= 75% of the team agrees they are no longer following the goals and guiding principles of the project.
-(The 75% is measured of the whole team, including the member in question)
+Members can be removed from the team if 75% of the current members approves and agrees they are no longer following the goals and guiding principles of the project.
+(The 75% is measured of the whole team, including the member in question).

-Guardians act as a backstop, and can appoint or remove Spec Core Team members (requiring a 75% consensus threshold between the Guardians) if the Spec Core Team is unable to function or is failing to align with the Foundation's mission.
+Guardians act as a safety net, and can appoint or remove Spec Core Team members (requiring approval by 75% of the current Guardians) if the Spec Core Team is unable to function or is failing to align with the Foundation's mission.

 It's suggested that one of the Spec Core Team members should also be a Guardian, to facilitate information exchange between the Guardians and the Spec Core Team,